felipebravom/AffectiveTweets/README.md

 The package was also made available as the official baseline system for the [WASSA-2017](http://optima.jrc.it/wassa2017/) Shared Task on Emotion Intensity [(EmoInt)](http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html).
 (Instructions for using the system with the task data are available [here](https://github.com/felipebravom/EmoInt#2-weka-baseline-system).)
 Five participating teams used AffectiveTweets to generate feature vectors, including the teams that eventually ranked first, second, and third.

-Installatation and execution examples are provided in the project's [webpage](https://felipebravom.github.io/AffectiveTweets).
+Installatation and execution examples are provided in the project [website](https://felipebravom.github.io/AffectiveTweets).